 Within the College, decisions are guided by the Code of Ethics.
 But the College is not always party to the specific issues, challenges or security climate in any one country.
 Therefore training of overseas law enforcement officers is coordinated by the College of Policing working in partnership with the National Police Chief's Council (NPCC) - International Coordination Committee (ICC).
 The International Coordination Committee oversees and coordinates the assistance that UK policing gives to other countries, both at home and abroad.

-The College of Policing submit case by case international assistance proposals (IPAB forms) to the Department for International Development (DFID) - Stabilisation Unit (SU) to ensure multi –agency coordination and compliance with government policy.
+The College of Policing submit international assistance proposals (IPAB forms) to the Department for International Development (DFID) - Stabilisation Unit (SU) to ensure multi –agency coordination and compliance with government policy.
 Feedback from DFID -SU and wider stakeholders, consideration of Human Rights and the College Code of Ethics will inform the final decision made by the College to proceed or decline a request for international assistance.

 The FCO publishes Overseas Security and Justice Assistance (OSJA) guidance which can help ICC assess the human rights risks of UK overseas security and justice assistance work and identify measures to mitigate such risks.

-It will then go for final approval by the relevant authorising person, this may be the Head of the Department or the appropriate Minister depending on the Human Rights assessment grading.
+The documents then go for final approval by the relevant authorising person, this may be the Head of the Department or the appropriate Minister depending on the Human Rights assessment grading.

 There could be many reasons why the College wouldn't undertake work to support international police forces.
 This could include but is not limited to: